nachomazzara/web3playground/README.md

 - #### **Can I refresh the browser?**

   Yes!
 Contracts and code are stored at localstorage if any.
+Also, you can save it to IPFS.

 - #### **Can I contribute?**

   Yes! please, It will be awesome.

+- #### **Multiple snippet supports?**

+  Yeah!!!!!! 🚀

 ### Next

-- Share code snippets by hosting them on IPFS
+- Etherjs support

 [Donate ❤️](https://etherscan.com/address/0x2FFDbd3e8B682eDC3e7a9ced16Eba60423D3BFb6)